-RAUC currently supports two bundle formats (plain and verity) and additional formats could be added to support features such as encryption.
+RAUC currently supports three bundle formats (plain, verity and crypt) and additional formats could be added if required.
 Version 1.4 (released on 2020-06-20) and earlier only supported a single format which is now named plain, which should be used as long as compatibility to those versions is required.

-The verity format was added to prepare for future use cases (such as network streaming and encryption), for better parallelization of installation with hash verification and to detect modification of the bundle during installation.
+The verity format was added to support new use cases like network streaming, for better parallelization of installation with hash verification and to detect modification of the bundle during installation.